Nathan-LS/PurpleRelay/README.md

                 - **timestamp**: (bool, default: true) - Display the timestamp of the source message prefixed to relayed messages.
                 - **mention**: (string, default: "") - The mention prefixed to relayed messages.
 Examples: "@here", "@everyone", "@group"
                 - **strip_mention**: (bool, default: false) - Strips "@here" and "@everyone" from source messages before relaying the message.
 This option does not conflict with the "mention" setting for targets.
-                - **spam_decay_seconds**: (integer, default: false) - Do not relay a message if the same content has be successfully relayed in this many seconds ago.
+                - **spam_control_seconds**: (integer, default: false) - Do not relay a message if the same content has be successfully relayed in this many seconds ago.
 Setting this to ```0``` disables spam control and duplicate messages can be relayed.
 - **logger**: (dict) - Logger configuration
     - **log_purple_messages**: (bool, default: true) - Logs all messages received by Pidgin/Finch into ./logs/purpleChat/.
 Includes time, account, sender, conversation, flags, message_raw/html, message text.
 Useful for building and testing input regex filters.
     - **log_routed_messages**: (bool, default: true) - Logs the message content and relay target channel id if the message was successfully relayed to ./logs/relayRoutes/